dabrahams/Contracts/Contracts.md

   syndrome—it's OKAY; as a programmer you've earned the right.

-# ---- EDITS -----

-- Add thank-yous to STLab team and content previewers, especially Laura Savino.

-- Show examples of minimal contracts when promising tractable documentation.

-- Invariants
-  - 2 arrays example
-	- show weakening private invariant complicates implementation
-	- show weakening public invariant (length > 0) complicates clients and weakens semantics of whole type.
-  - Tower of invariants to whole program invariants
-  - Purpose of encapsulation and Database => EmployeeDatabase

-- Close with story.
-Ask people to think about the moral.

 # -------- CUT -------
 Hoare realized that *loops* have invariants that hold before and after